AnyLog-co/documentation/metadata management.md

 1. The default mapping - attribute names are assigned to column names.
 If a column name is not part of the table's structure, the attribute value is ignored.
 2. If mapping ***Instructions*** appears in the file name, the instructions override, for the relevant columns, the default mapping of step 1.

-### Creating a new table
+### Creating a local dbms table published as a policy on the blockchin

-If a table is created in an automated way, based on the first file ingested, the JSON attributes names are mapped to the columns names and the attribute values are evaluated to determine the data type.
-A table can be created by a user together with instructions that determines how the JSON data is mapped to the table's schema.

-### Duplicating an existing table to a new node

 The copmmand: ```create table [table name] where dbms = [dbms name]``` creates a table assigned to the logical database with a schema identical to the schema published on the blockchain for the named table.